raidos23/PyCompiler_ARK/docs/how_to_create_an_engine.md

 - Use a priority system: engine-specific fields → global fields → sensible defaults
 - Never return `None` unless absolutely no output directory can be determined
 - Handle exceptions gracefully with fallbacks
-- **Never open the directory yourself** - ACASL handles all directory opening

 See `ENGINES/pyinstaller/engine.py` and `ENGINES/nuitka/engine.py` for real-world examples.